When Live streaming is activated, you’ll find the tab “Live!” in your Streamio library.

 In the player, the Start image shows if no video streams.
-The disadvantage of using this method is that an error message shows when there is no stream present: “Cannot load M3U8:404 Not found,” and the play button in the middle of the player shows an exclamation mark.
+The disadvantage of using this method is that an error message displays when there is no stream present: “Cannot load M3U8:404 Not found”.
+An exclamation mark also replaces the play button in the center of the player.

-Shows Null if now stream is active.
-Publish while streaming and Unpublish if a stream stops.
+It shows “Null” if no stream is active.
+“Publish” while streaming and “Unpublish” if a stream stops.

 By clicking on the green buttons down below, you’ll find instructions for some of the most common systems our clients use.
 Even if you use something else, you can likely find setting here to use; they are all pretty similar!

 Ingestion details – Flash Media Live Encoder – Open Broadcaster Software – Wowza Godcoder – Telestream Wirecast – Tricaster

 These buttons contain dynamic information with the details that are needed to start your stream for that system!

 The maximum bitrate that Streamio handles for live streams is 3000 kbps.
 For the stream to work well on different viewers’ equipment (mobile phones, rural broadband, and so on), it’s good to keep the stream’s bitrate below this.
 Often a significantly lower setting is preferred to reach as many viewers as possible without hiccups.